 You’ll want to talk to your partner before you have sex to make sure you’re on the same page.
 Talk over whether sex is something you both feel ready for, and discuss what you’ll use for birth control.
 Remember that it’s never OK for anyone to pressure you for sex, ever.

 You might also want to talk to your parents so they can set up a doctor’s appointment for you to get birth control.
-You can also make an appointment yourself if you don't feel comfortable telling your parents: find a teen-friendly health center.
+You can also make an appointment yourself if you don't feel comfortable telling your parents.

 3: Make a plan.